 You might want to add a personal overdraft facility to your account.
-This is a credit facility that lets you withdraw extra funds, up to an agreed limit, when you need to.
-(We charge an overdraft line fee every six months, based on your overdraft limit, and charge interest on overdraft funds that you use.)
+This is a credit facility that lets you withdraw extra funds, up to an agreed limit, when you need to (note: we charge an overdraft line fee every six months, based on your overdraft limit, and charge interest on overdraft funds that you use.)

 You can apply for a personal overdraft on most of our transaction accounts.
 Find out more.